sutharsang631/bollyhood-movie-analysis/README.md

 # conclusion
   I think this analysis is enough for directors to understand inportants of the gender and  find comman thing related between the genders and able to find the count through  my analysis

-# Screenshots are attached with the file
+# Screenshots are attached with the file LINK: https://github.com/sutharsang631/bollyhood-movie-analysis/tree/main/screenshots